tkremer72/My_MEAN_Blog_App/README.md

 Create a blog.module.ts file and move blogcreate and bloglist to this feature module.

+create an auth.module.ts file and move login and signup to it.

+Next working on lazy loading.

+Created global angular configuration using the environment variable, for production as well as development.

+Create global environemental variables for nodejs useing nodemon.json

 Changed the app.js and the file.js to serve from the backend, see comments there.